tritonas00/system-tar-and-restore/README.md

 When using LVM, it is also recommended to have a seperate /boot partition.

 If target distribution is Fedora and Grub is selected, the file */etc/default/grub* is saved as */etc/default/grub-old* and re-generated.

+In case of Syslinux, the file  */boot/syslinux/syslinux.cfg * is saved as   */boot/syslinux/syslinux.cfg-old *.

 ###EXAMPLES###